ahillelt/github_batch_delete/README.md

----

 # GitHub Repo Management Scripts

 This repository contains scripts to manage repositories within a GitHub organization.
 You can use these scripts to:
 - Generate a list of repositories in your GitHub organization.
 - Delete repositories based on a specified prefix.

-I really needed this for some of the courses I teach at NYU which has students creating repositories for assignments.
+I really needed this functionality for some of the courses I teach at NYU which has students creating repositories for assignments each semester.

+Idea credits to @tspascoal from this repo: https://github.com/tspascoal/dependabot-alerts-helper and to @joshjohanning from this repo: https://github.com/joshjohanning/github-misc-scripts/blob/main/gh-cli/

 ## Prerequisites